-Citavi and Sharepoint
+Citavi and SharePoint

 If your organization is using SharePoint, you can save the attachments for a Citavi project in a SharePoint document library.
 Further integration of Citavi with SharePoint is not supported by Citavi (for example, publishing bibliographic information on the SharePoint website).

-Local projects and DBServer projects
+Attachments for local projects und DBServer projects

 SharePoint document libraries can be added in Windows as network drives.
 If Citavi is saving attachments to this network drive, they will automatically be displayed in SharePoint.